A creamy, high-fibre vegetarian risotto made with nutritious, nutty, chewy barley and sweet roasted pumpkin.

-A by-product of the fermentation of resistant starches by the good bacteria is short-chain fatty acids, particularly butyrate, which is absorbed by the colon cells.
+A by-product of the fermentation of resistant starches by good bacteria in the gut is short-chain fatty acids, particularly butyrate, which is absorbed by the colon cells.
 In this way, resistant starches help enhance the health of the colon.

-However, let’s not get too caught up in the end result of eating this risotto.
-We don’t only eat for nourishment but pleasure!
+However, let’s not get too caught up in the result of eating this risotto.
+We don’t only eat for nourishment but for pleasure!

 It’s time to dig in and enjoy it.

 Serve topped with additional grated parmesan on its own.
 Or top with sun-dried tomato, grilled asparagus, chicken or tempeh strips, or a side salad.

 Note: Barley contains gluten.
 Thus, it is not suitable for those with celiac disease or non-celiac gluten sensitivity.